ReexpressAI/Example_Data/tutorials/tutorial5_arxiv_recommender/README.md

 Open Calendar and create a New Event.
 Click Alert->Custom and then choose 'Open file', select the automator app file (in the second drop-down where it will say Calendar by default), and choose 'At time of event'.
 You can then choose a time for it to repeat every day when there is a new RSS feed.
 Note that when it first runs, you may get a popup to confirm access to the output directory you specified above.

 When does the RSS become available?
-See [Availability of submissions](https://info.arxiv.org/help/availability.html) and adjust accordingly for your time zone.
+See [Availability of submissions](https://info.arxiv.org/help/availability.html) and [RSS news feeds](https://info.arxiv.org/help/rss.html) and adjust accordingly for your time zone.
 On days without announcements, the `preprocess_arxiv_from_rss.py` script will exit without saving a .jsonl file.

 ## Tips